ChartsCSS/ChartsCSS.org/src/components/wrapper.md

 </table>
 ```

-To transform it to a bar chart we need to add the `.bar` class.
+To create a bar chart you need to add the `.bar` class.

 ```html
 <table class="charts-css bar">